json-api/json-api/_format/1.1/index.md

-The timestamps profile also *could not* evolve to define a new element as a sibling of the `timestamps` key, as that would be incompatible with the rule that "The elements reserved by profile... **MUST NOT** change over time."
+The timestamps profile also *could not* evolve to define a new element as a sibling of the `timestamps` key, as that would be incompatible with the rule that "The elements... specified by a profile... **MUST NOT** change over time."

 > The practical issue with adding a sibling element is that another profile
 > in use on the document might already define a sibling element of the same